42mcmaster/artificialIntelligence/ai02aLessonDecisionTrees.md

 ├─ YES → Is your throat sore?
 │        ├─ YES → Probably strep throat
 │        └─ NO → Probably flu
+└─ NO → Are you coughing?
+         ├─ YES → Probably common cold
-└─ NO → Is there a rash?
+         └─ NO → Do you have a rash?
                   ├─ YES → Probably allergic reaction
                   └─ NO → Probably just tired
 ```

 ## Anatomy of a Decision Tree